-This protocol is derived from the Australian Drinking Water Guidelines (the Guidelines) to be used by Public Health Units (PHU) and water utilities to guide their joint response following the detection of physical and chemical water characteristics that exceed the Guidelines.
+This protocol is derived from the Australian Drinking Water Guidelines (the Guidelines) to be used by Public Health Units (PHU) and local water utilities to guide their joint response following the detection of physical and chemical water characteristics that exceed the Guidelines.

 Under Section 22 of the Public Health Act 2010, the Chief Health Officer has the power to issue advice, for the benefit of the public, concerning the safety of available drinking water and any possible risks to health involved in the consumption of that water.
 This may include a recommendation for the provision of an alternative supply of water or a “do not drink” advice.
 These powers are delegated to Public Health Unit Directors.
 A supplier of drinking water must issue to the public the advice provided under the Public Health Act, if so directed.